johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 }
 ```

 Let's talk through this template.
-First of all, let's consider the parameters:
+The environment, workspace and app insights resources are fairly self explanatory.
+The `containerApp` resource is where the action is.
+We'll drill into that resource and the parameters used to configure it.

+### The node container app

+We're going to create a single container app for our node web application.
+This is configured like so:

 ```bicep
 param nodeImage string